EnriqueMoran/geneticAlgorithm/README.md

 ## Errors

 There is a couple of errors related to randomized generation of initial population and parent selection.
-If any of this errors occurs, just rerun the algorithm
+If any of this errors occurs, just rerun the algorithm.
+Average fitness recording seems to be bugged.